 The northern Australian city of Darwin is a little more than 2,000 miles from Singapore on the tip of the Asian mainland.
 Those 2,000 miles contain thousands of islands that act as stepping stones toward the Timor, Banda and Arafura Seas—but it’s still an awfully long way for plants, animals and people to migrate.
 As a result, Australia’s ecosystem developed in blissful isolation for eons, which led to some striking wildlife you won’t find anywhere else.
 Like many islands, Australia has battled against invasive species, but these six creatures remain Australian icons.

-3. Wallaby: The term “wallaby” is something of a catch-all.
+The term “wallaby” is something of a catch-all.
 There are about thirty species of wallaby, and the best definition anyone’s come up with is a marsupial that’s smaller than a kangaroo or a wallaroo.
-Because of their small size, wallabies were once the victims of exotic predators including foxes, hounds and house cats.
+Because of their small size, wallabies were once the victims of exotic predators including foxes, hounds, and house cats.
 Today, though, wallaby populations across Australia have rebounded thanks to concerted efforts by conservationists.
 With so many different types of wallaby, even scientists have to come up with inventive ways to tell them apart.
-So if you find yourself in Australia, keep an eye out inventively named variants including the bridled nail-tail wallaby, the dusky pademelon, the monjon and the pretty-faced wallaby (we’re not making that last one up!).
+So if you find yourself in Australia, keep an eye out inventively named variants including the bridled nail-tail wallaby, the dusky pademelon, and the monjon.

 You can see these animals and many more on one of our Australia tours.
 Have you ever been to Australia?
 What sort of wildlife did you see while you were there?